 NonNavigableBoundary entities represent the boundaries between two NonNavigableSpace cells or between a NavigableSpace and a NonNavigableSpace cells (Figure 31).
-As such, it is the type of boundary that can be found typically at the lateral sides of a TransferSpace (see Figure 26 b), corresponding for example to the walls surrounding a door.
+As such, it is the type of boundary that can be found typically at the lateral sides of a TransferSpace (see Figure 26-b), corresponding for example to the walls surrounding a door.